Check out Voracity's simple, affordable subscription (opex) model.

-Authorized Voracity resellers and service providers qualify for partcipation-based discounts.
+Authorized Voracity resellers and service providers qualify for participation-based discounts.
 Discounts are also available for multi-year licenses, US 501c3 registered not-for-profit entities, and application developers integrating Voracity components.

 what else should i know?

 Voracity includes probably more than you'll need in the base edition.
 Add-on components do cost more, as do sales and services provided by IRI resellers and authorized Voracity experts.

 Voracity's front-end, the IRI Workbench GUI, is completely free.
 Use it, work with it, and distribute it.
 Pass it through your organization to foster data discovery, collaborative solution design, and metadata exchange.
 A pending freemium version of Voracity will accomplish many tasks in smaller data environments.

 The back-end package (CLI executable) is licensed for five years.
 The license applies to the total number - not the configuration - of systems you license each term.

 License transfers are not tracked.
 So, we don't provide credit toward your total costs when machines are replaced.
 Also, all licenses expire at the end of each term, regardless of start date.

-Voracity's GUI, IRI Workbench, runs on Windows, and for a small fee, Linux.
-It curently requires 32-bit JRE 1.7.
+Voracity's GUI, IRI Workbench, runs on Windows, Linux or MacOS.
+It requires 64-bit JRE 1.8.